 Ways to Get Money Quickly Without “Working”

-- What it is: Airbnb is a booming phenomenon that essentially turns its users into hotel managers.
+- What it is: Airbnb essentially turns its users into hotel managers.
 If you don’t mind having a few strangers milling about in your home, this is potentially one of the easiest ways to make money without doing much work at all.

 - How it works: All you have to do is sign up, fill out a description of your residence, upload some pictures of the available space, and start accepting offers from guests.
 Much like Uber ride-sharing services, this business runs solely off of reviews; you rate your guests and they rate you as a host.
 Remember, your place of residence is considered the guests’ hotel room, so be sure it looks and feels that way.
-Some hosts provide a complete guest room, while others rent out a smaller area of the house or apartment (in big cities, people will pay considerable sums to sleep pretty much anywhere — even if the space you have to offer is the living room couch or even the floor).
-Be a friendly, welcoming, accommodating host, and you could pull in a hefty sum of money and help your visitors have a great stay in the process!
+Make sure your listing is clear and detailed, so your guests don’t find any surprises when they arrive.
+Some hosts provide a complete guest room, while others rent out a smaller area of the house or apartment.
+(In big cities, people will pay considerable sums to sleep pretty much anywhere — even if the space you have to offer is the living room couch or even the floor).
+If you’re a friendly, welcoming, accommodating host, guests will leave you positive reviews, which will encourage others to rent your space.

 - How to get started: Make sure your house or apartment is guest-ready; then go to the Airbnb website and sign up.

-- How much you can earn: Typically between $20 – $150 per night; this depends on many factors.
+- How much you can earn: Typically between $20 – $150 per night; this depends on many factors including your location and the size of the space.

 - Other important information: Airbnb is especially lucrative for people who live near tourist attractions or in big cities.
 Some people can rent out even the smallest space for $100 – $200 a night in high-demand locations.
-Imagine if you could host guests for just 10 nights a month — that could be $1,000 just for that empty guest room!
+If you live in a major city and host guests for just 10 nights a month, that could mean $1,000 earned from your empty guest room.
+Your earnings will be lower if you live in a smaller or more remote area, but can still bring in a bit of extra income.

-- Example: This Airbnb place of residence is near the major tourist attractions of downtown Seattle, and it can rent for up to $200 a night.
+- Example: An Airbnb near major tourist attractions in downtown Seattle can rent for up to $200 a night.

 - What it is: You can get paid to sleep — as long as you don’t mind people watching you.
 Doctors and scientists who study sleep patterns need subjects, and they will pay people to participate in their research.